-Found 15 miles south of Birmingham, Redditch’s history dates back to the twelfth century.
+Found 15 miles south of Birmingham, Redditch’s history dates back to the 12th century.
 In 1964, it was designated a ‘New Town’ to cater to population migrations from the West Midlands.
 As a model for modern planning, Redditch is perhaps one of the greenest towns in the country.
 The main roads have been banked to reduce noise for the new housing estates and the entire area is landscaped.

 With varied employment opportunities, a large choice of leisure activities and excellent transport links, Redditch has become an increasingly popular place to live.
 The population is currently around 84,300 people.
-The housing market is strong and continues to grow, creating favourable financial and economic conditions for investment in housing, buy to let and new housing development sites.
+The housing market is strong and continues to grow, creating favourable financial and economic conditions for investment in housing, buy-to-let and new housing development sites.

 Most of the pre-1900, Victorian or Edwardian housing stock can be found in the original town consisting of Astwood Bank and parts of Webheath, Crabbs Cross, Headless Cross, Mount Pleasant, Riverside, Smallwood, Enfield and the Town Centre.
 Post-1945 housing stock can be found in the Mayfields, Greenlands, Abbeydale and Batchley.

-Redditch can be divided into two distinct areas: a cosmopolitan district in the north east encompassing the town centre and a rural area to the southwest including Astwood Bank and Feckenham.
+Redditch can be divided into two distinct areas: a cosmopolitan district in the north-east encompassing the town centre and a rural area to the southwest including Astwood Bank and Feckenham.

-Properties within a first time buyer’s budget can be found throughout Redditch.
+Properties within a first-time buyer’s budget can be found throughout Redditch.
 Walkwood, Callow Hill, Brockhill, Wirehill and Astwood Bank are considered the up-and-coming neighbourhoods.
-The latter three, as well as Enfield, have experienced continuous growth of new build estates.
+The latter three, as well as Enfield, have experienced continuous growth of new-build estates.

 Property prices in the area have been rising.
-In 2012, Redditch had the largest increase of average house prices in Worcestershire County.
+In 2012, Redditch had the largest increase in average house prices in Worcestershire County.
 Higher prices give current homeowners a better chance to sell and make back the deposit they need for their next home purchase.
 The increase in prices may convince buyers who had previously been on the side lines because of uncertainty about the direction of home prices that now is the time to buy.

 Residents purchasing their second home favour Webheath, Oakenshaw South, Churchill North, Winyates Green, Callow Hill, Headless Cross, Astwood Bank, Crabbs Cross and Brockhill.
-As one of the new estates on the outskirts of the town, Brockhill offers a variety of property types, from starter homes to five bedroom detached houses.
+As one of the new estates on the outskirts of the town, Brockhill offers a variety of property types, from starter homes to five-bedroom detached houses.

 Here is a more extensive list of the type and location of properties available for sale: